dystocia be anticipated accurately?

 Summary of antepartum risk factors

 - Macrosomia and maternal diabetes are the main risk factors for shoulder dystocia

 - Predicting fetal weight is extremely unreliable

-- Since multiparity increases the number of precipitous labors it may be a primary risk factor for shoulder dystocia
+- Since multiparity increases the number of precipitous labors it may be a slight primary risk factor for shoulder dystocia

-Intrapartum risk factors
+C. Intrapartum risk factors

 Various characteristics of labor and delivery have been claimed to be useful in predicting whether or not a given mother-baby pair will end up with a shoulder dystocia and possible brachial plexus injury.

 1. Instrumental delivery

-deliveries -- vacuum or forceps -- show a higher rate of shoulder dystocia in each fetal weight group.
+Several studies have clearly shown that labors that end in instrumental vaginal deliveries — vacuum or forceps — show a higher rate of shoulder dystocia in each fetal weight group.

 Nesbitit (1998), for example, reported the following data:

 SD % in unassisted births